About

 It all started in 2011 when my dad gave me his used Canon 5D while I was studying at the University of Texas.

 In that moment, everything changed.
 I saw how my camera could be used to connect with others and share their stories.
-I then proceeded to take a deep dive into Austin's underground music scene, armed only with my camera and flash, to see how I could put this theory to the test.
+I spent the next 10 years documenting Austin's underground music scene.

-Those nights capturing performers and attendees at iconic venues like Red 7, Emo's, and Mohawk taught me something invaluable: how to help people feel comfortable being seen.
+Those nights capturing performers and attendees at iconic venues like Red 7, Emo's, and Mohawk taught me many things.
+Namely the importance of personality and self expression for success.
+Vanilla won't cut it.

 Photographer Madison Avery Somerville stands with her hand on her hip, smiling for the camera.